nmilosev/crouton-fedora-wayland/README.md

 Wayland support is built in directly.
 If you only want CLI you have to modify the installation files or use the old version.
 Search for "# Wayland support:" comment!

+Some applications (GNOME) can actually run on ChromeOS without a compositor.
+Others will require Xwayland.

+For native Wayland applications, just run them from shell.

+To start the compositor type `wayland`, there is an alias setup.
+Weston will start in full screen, but it is just a Chrome OS window, you can easily make it smaller or Alt+Tab from it.
+There are sometimes issues with double cursor appearing, which I am looking into, sorry.
+To close Weston, you can close its window from ChromeOS multitasking view or just Ctrl+C into crouton shell.

 FAQ:
 ---